We are committed to providing a professional, fair and efficient service to our customers.

 - 6 months after you became aware of the issue

-You have 3 months after we’ve sent our last reply to you to escalate an existing complaint.
+After we’ve sent a reply, you have 3 months to escalate an existing complaint.

 Our complaints procedure

-Before sending a complaint, you should try to resolve your issue with the person you’ve been dealing with, or their manager.
-If you are not able to resolve the issue, it could be investigated under our complaints process.
+Before sending a formal complaint, we expect that you have tried to resolve your issue informally with the person you’ve been dealing with, or their manager.
+If you are not able to resolve the issue, you can raise it as a formal complaint under our complaints process.

 How do I send a complaint?